12. Verrou: a floating-point rounding errors checker

 --quiet or VERROU_DD_QUIET

-Option to reduce the verbosity of verrou_dd_sym or verrou_dd_line.
+Option to reduce the verbosity of verrou_dd_*.

 --cache= or VERROU_DD_CACHE